ADHD Medications for Children

 Your child’s doctor should check for heart palpitations, irregular heartbeat, and fainting spells, as well as a family history of sudden cardiac death or irregular heartbeat, when giving your child a physical exam.
 If any of these factors are present, the patient — whether child or adult — should be evaluated by a cardiologist before taking a stimulant.
 In general, there is no need for apparently healthy kids to undergo an electrocardiogram or any other high-tech-and high-cost-diagnostic procedure before starting stimulant medication.

-5. What are the side effects associated with ADHD medications?
+5. What are the side effects associated with ADHD medications for children?

 Stimulants can cause a range of side effects, notably appetite suppression and weight loss.
 But these effects tend to be transient, recent studies suggest.
 “Eighty percent of children who take stimulants experience some appetite suppression, but this side effect usually goes away on its own within six months,” says Dr. Copps.
 Giving children a big meal after their medication has worn off may be enough to compensate.